shred/kaminari/case/README.md

 * Disconnect the ESP8266 from USB.
 * If everything is fine, use the _H-shaped clip_ to lock the ESP8266 in its place.
 Make sure the wires are routed below the horizontal _H_ bar of the clip.
 * Now put the _LED holder_ on top of the construction.
 It all should resemble a pyramid shape now.
 The LED holder does not need to be fixed, because it will be held in place by the pyramid top.
 * Carefully put the _pyramid top_ over the construction.
 It should fit nicely.
-If not, find the obstacle and remove it.
+If not, find the obstacle and remove it. **Make sure the hole for the USB plug is properly aligned to the USB connector.**
 * Use the four remaining screws to fasten the pyramid top to the bottom plate.
 * Stick the four rubber feet to the corners of the bottom plate.